foundriesio/docs/source/reference-manual/security/secure-elements/secure-element.050.rst

 To this end, the new set of keys will be derived in OP-TEE from its core secret: the Hardware Unique Key (HUK)

 .. warning::
-     Once the static SCP03 keys have been derived from the HUK and programmed into the device's NVM, the **HUK MUST NOT CHANGE**.
+     Once the static SCP03 keys have been derived from the HUK and programmed into the device's NVM, the **HUK must not change**.
      It is equally critical that the HUK remains a **secret**.

 There are two different ways of rotating the SCP03 key: with and without user intervention from the Normal World.